-What is your proposed solution to the problem or opportunity discussed above? i.e. What are you seeking funding to do?
-You will be asked to expand on this in Activities and Milestones.
+What is your proposed solution to the problem or opportunity discussed above?
+Introduce us to the work you are seeking funding to do.
+You will be asked to expand on this proposed solution in Activities & Milestones.

 In partnership with the DNR, USGS, and Hennepin County, and with formal support from 14 federal, state, and regional agencies and local communities, the Minnehaha Creek Watershed District (MCWD) is proposing a pioneering program to maximize the value of recent public investments in data collection.